b-rodrigues/fput/manuscript/intro.md

 things out in the interpreter, you write unit tests.
 You write code that actually checks your functions.
 You save this unit tests somewhere, and then re-run them whenever you make changes to your code.
-Even if you don’t change some parts of your code, you re-run every unit test.
+Even if you don't change some parts of your code, you re-run every unit test.
 Because you actually never know what may happen.
 Maybe changing a single line in one of your functions introduced some unforeseen consequences that breaks functionality some place else.
-When you change code, and *all* your unit tests still pass, then you can be confident that your code is correct (actually, don’t be too confident, because maybe you didn’t write enough unit tests to cover every case.
+When you change code, and *all* your unit tests still pass, then you can be confident that your code is correct (actually, don't be too confident, because maybe you didn't write enough unit tests to cover every case.
 But we will see how we can be sure there is enough *coverage*).

 ## 2.4 General recommendations to follow this book